“Taxpayers should be on the lookout for a surge of evolving phishing emails and telephone scams, the IRS said in its July 2 warning.

 — You get a robocall stating that there’s been criminal activity linked to your Social Security number.
 You’re told that if you don’t immediately call the telephone number left on our voice mail your Social Security number will be “suspended.”
 To “reactivate" it you are instructed that you have to purchase gift cards as a form of payment.
 Then you are told to call back with the activation codes.
 Don’t do it!

 — When you answer your phone, there’s an automated recording claiming that your Social Security number has already been “suspended” or “blocked” because it has been linked to some “suspicious” activity.
-You may be threaten with an arrest warrant or that the police will be sent to your home.
+You may be threatened with an arrest warrant or that the police will be sent to your home.
 To clear up the matter and unblock your number the swindler says you have to pay a fee either by wiring money, using a gift card or loading cash on a prepaid debit card.
 Again, total baloney.

 — In this version of the scheme, a person pretends to be from SSA and says you need to verify your Social Security number to clear up some other bogus issue.
 This time the mission is to just get your information.